“I was born at an early age”- Bob Bray

 I was just sort of bitter about the job, the administration and the treatment of minorities.
 Having always suspected I was sort of aboriginal I asked my mom who denied it.
 Of course in the police industry, this would make me the brunt of jokes or nicknames.
 As a policeman, I had been reading about Neuro-Linguistic Programming (NLP) and tried to practice many techniques for creating change in myself and others, change wasn’t welcome.

 After completing my degree, I took a job with a multinational security guard company and rose to a regional manager within a year but left after two years when they decided to not pay a promised bonus.
 Based on what I learned about operating with no middle management, I started my own security business and later purchased a janitorial company.
 This worked out well and we became a regional company with offices in three other cities with about 160 employees.
+I have received specialized training as a practitioner in neurolinguistic programming, hypnosis and race relations.

 Life went on and I thought I was fairly successful with family, house, cars, church, etc. I had no patience with family, few relations with my estranged kids, not a great relationship with my second wife, anger, road rage, impatience, etc. Alas, after a lifelong struggle with illness our 13-year-old son died of respiratory failure.
 It devastated us and I began to have more addiction problems.
 After attending counselling for a couple of years, I learned I was an alcoholic who hadn’t been a hard drinker in about 30 years and having being abused as a kid surfaced many times.